Compatible and Recommended Lenses

 Apo-Digitar 80mm f/4: Now we come to the most modern, razor sharp lens available in the normal range for medium format stereoscopy.
 This was Schneider's attempt to make the sharpest lens possible for high-end digital photography.
 If you want the latest and greatest, this is it.
 Schneider's 90mm and 100mm lenses in this line are even better, but they fall outside the normal range, so I'll discuss them in a future update.
 The Apo-Digitar 80mm was a popular lens, and for something this good, it can be surprisingly affordable.
 Look for the deals!
 (Also, sometimes these come mounted in an electronic shutter.
 You can easily shift the optics to a Copal 0 shutter, but be sure to factor in the cost of the shutter itself.)
 This lens uses the Copal 0 lensboard.

 Heligon 80mm f/2.8: Despite the impressive qualities of the Apo-Digitar, my favorite lens of this focal length is actually Rodenstock's lens from the 1960s.
 This lens went head to head with the Zeiss Planar 80mm f/2.8, and didn't fare well.
-That lens (which isn't compatible with the Stereo 12; it is too large) produced more pleasing bokeh, which appealed to portrait photographers.
+That lens (which isn't compatible with the Stereo 12 or M; it is too large) produced more pleasing bokeh, which appealed to portrait photographers.
 Rodenstock's lens, however, was sharper, and also tiny, light, and compact.
 These qualities are all perfect for MF3D.
 I find this comparable to the Apo-Digitar 80mm in quality, but with an additional stop of speed for ground glass shooting.
 Also, though it is relatively rare, decent deals can be found on this lens.
 One thing that devalues it in the marketplace: it tends to suffer from slight element separation.
 This produces a rainbow around the periphery of the lens when you look at it from an oblique angle.
 However, this rainbow is not reproduced in your image, and I've seen no reduction of sharpness in multiple "rainbowed" copies of this lens.
 Nonetheless, this freaks photographers out and allows you to purchase this lens at an undervalued rate.
 The Heligon uses the Compur 0 lensboard.
 This is a very special lens if you are willing to seek it out!

 Longer Focal Lengths